 Copyright does not last forever.
-The main purpose of copyright law is to allow for creators of works to be reasonably rewarded for their creative efforts.
-How long it lasts depends on which country you are in.
-In Canada, copyright generally lasts for the life of the author, plus 50 years (i.e., the "life plus 50" rule).
-By contrast, in the U.S. and Europe, copyright generally lasts for the life of the author plus 70 years, though it can differ depending on factors such as the type of work, the manner of publication and the date of creation.
+In Canada, copyright generally lasts for the life of the author, plus 70 years (i.e., the "life plus 70" rule).
+This varies by country, and it can also differ depending on factors such as the type of work, the manner of publication and the date of creation.
 Use of a work in Canada is governed by the Canadian rules for the duration of copyright protection.

 After copyright expires, a work becomes part of the public domain and may be freely copied and distributed.
 However, do not assume that works are in the public domain.